kubeshop/tracetest-cloud-charts/README.md

 you can configure the cluster's CoreDNS to point the selected hostname to the Traefik Service.
 We provide a [script for this](./scripts/coredns_config.sh)

 If you want to use managed agents and send tracing info to them from outside the cluster, you need to set a wildcard subdomain.

+> **Does this mean that Tracetest will be accessible from the internet?**
+>
+> Not neccesarily.
+By default, most cloud providers will automatically map LoadBalancer services to public IPs.
+> If you want to make your installation only availble within an intranet or similarly private environment,
+> check how to configure Private IPs with your cloud provider docs.

 **Example**